SOGMI/SOGMI.org/content/podcasts/3Eje1pUEtO8g82OcywOqeW.md

 ---
 title: "Prophecy to the Church in 2016"
 slug: "prophetic-voice-212"
-keywords: ["prophecy to the church","prosperity","seedtime and harvest","living in the supernatural","united states","texas"]
+keywords:
+- prophecy to the church
+- prosperity
+- seedtime and harvest
+- living in the supernatural
+- united states
+- texas
-hosts: ["Joshua Sosso","Cristina Sosso"]
+hosts:
+- Joshua Sosso
+- Cristina Sosso
 showTranscript: false
 date: "2016-01-16"
 audioLink: "https://episodes.castos.com/propheticvoice/TPVOT_E212_16_01_16-17_Prophecy_to_the_Church.mp3"